Timeline of the Syrian civil war (November 2024–present): March 2025

 On the same day, a SDF member was killed in an ISIS attack in eastern Deir Ezzor.

 On 11 March, the SOHR documented 157 civilian deaths in the violence committed by Syrian government and allied forces in Western Syria, increasing the death toll in Western Syria to 1,706 and the number of civilians killed by Government forces to 1,225 since 6 March.

-On 12 March, the SOHR documented 158 civilian deaths in the massacres committed by the Syrian government and allied militas in Western Syria, increasing the death toll in Western Syria to 1,864 and the number of civilians killed by Government forces to 1,383 since 6 March.
+On 12 March, the SOHR documented 158 civilian deaths in the massacres committed by the Syrian government and allied militias in Western Syria, increasing the death toll in Western Syria to 1,864 and the number of civilians killed by Government forces to 1,383 since 6 March.

 On the same day, five civilians were killed in sectarian attacks in the Daraa countryside, including Nour Al-Dein Al-Labbad, a former minister who defected from the Assad-era Syrian Ministry of Foreign Affairs, who had just returned from France.

 Also, an Asayish member was killed and two others were injured in an ambush by ISIS cells in the Al-Hazima area in Al-Raqqa.

 On 14 March, the SOHR documented 93 civilian deaths in massacres committed by the Syrian government and allied militias in Western Syria, increasing the death toll in Western Syria to 1,957 and the number of civilians killed by Government forces to 1,476 since 6 March.

 On 15 March, 16 people were killed after an unexploded bomb detonated and destroyed a four-storey building in Latakia.

-On 16 March, three Syrian Government fighters were killed in a firefight with gunmen in the Zita Damon area on the Syria-Lebanon border.
+On 16 March, three Syrian government fighters were killed in a firefight with gunmen in the Zita Damon area on the Syria-Lebanon border.

 On the same day, nine civilians were killed in a Turkish airstrike in a village south of Kobani in the north-eastern Aleppo countryside.

-On 17 March, the SOHR documented the deaths of 42 Syrian Government personnel, 5 Pro-Assad insurgents and 81 civilians in the clashes in Western Syria, increasing the death toll in Western Syria to 2,089 and the number of civilians killed by Government forces to 1,557 since 6 March.
+On 17 March, the SOHR documented the deaths of 42 Syrian government personnel, 5 Pro-Assad insurgents and 81 civilians in the clashes in Western Syria, increasing the death toll in Western Syria to 2,089 and the number of civilians killed by Government forces to 1,557 since 6 March.

-On the same day, the SOHR reported that four Syrian Government fighters were killed in clashes with Lebanese forces on the Syrian-Lebanon border.
+On the same day, the SOHR reported that four Syrian government fighters were killed in clashes with Lebanese forces on the Syrian-Lebanon border.